 In the medium term (<5 years), advanced thermostats will likely come to represent a meaningful part of the energy landscape in nonresidential settings.
 This paper attempts to provide a sketch of what role nonresidential advanced thermostats will play.
-Though this paper is primarily forward-looking, the features and value-added components described exist today and have been deployed in the marketplace, albeit in small numbers.
-The market transformation outcomes, while speculative, are derived from installed examples that are used in a way that is consistent with the market transformation opportunities identified in this paper.
-By articulating a plausible vision for the role advanced thermostats can play in the market and identifying impediments to that vision, we hope to show how program administrators can help this technology achieve its full potential.
+Though this paper is primarily forward-looking, unless noted otherwise the features and value-added components described exist today and have been deployed in the marketplace, albeit in small numbers.
+The market transformation outcomes are in a sense speculative, but they are derived from installed examples that are used in a way that is consistent with the market transformation opportunities identified in this paper.
+By articulating a plausible vision for the role advanced thermostats can play in the market and identifying impediments to that vision, we hope to show how program administrators can help this technology fulfill its full potential.